galamo/javascript_115/programming/2.4/readme.md

 4. for example if we selected: ISR, USA, SWE the application will use Promise.all([fetch1,fetch2,fetch3]) with each one of the requests.

+# Ex - 2
+1. Use the same code to support also failures, in case of failure present the code in box instead